Italian preposition DI

 Italian indefinite articles

 Italian indefinite articles (articoli indeterminativi), which correspond to the English articles a/an, are used when we are thinking of one thing or person we don’t know in a specific way.
-As we have studied for definite articles, also these articles have different forms related to the gender and to the number of the noun they refer to.
+As we have studied for definite articles, also these articles have different forms related to the gender and the number of the noun they refer to.

 Italian reflexive verbs